Vetrimaaran: 2011–2015: Breakthrough and widespread acclaim

 Upon release, Aadukalam received critical acclaim and was a commercial success.
 Sify called it "a gutsy and brilliant film" and mentioned that it " lives up to the expectation that the film carried and the credit goes to Vetrimaran whose research and hard work shows on screen".
-Behindwoods wrote "Aadukalam is an attempt that requires appreciation where the director has hacked his way through the path less trodden with aplomb".
-Karthik Subramanian of The Hindu praised the film stating that "The detailing of every characters in the story is intricate.
-The narrative moves like a good novel where the first few chapters are all about etching and detailing the players, and the plot and the action unfold much later".
-Pavithra Srinivasan of Rediff.com called it "one of Dhanush's best works to date".
-Tamil magazine Ananda Vikatan rated the film with 44 marks and mentioned that "This arena is new for presenting cultural nuances of a region and changes in human emotions beautifully".
-At the 58th National Film Awards ceremony, the film walked away with the maximum trophies, including Best Director and Best Screenplay for Vetrimaaran.

 In 2012, Vetrimaaran launched his own production house called the Grass Root Film Company and launched his maiden project, Udhayam NH4 (2013) with Siddharth in the lead role and his associate Manimaran as director.
-He wrote the dialogues of Naan Rajavaga Pogiren (2013) directed by newcomer Prithvi Rajkumar.
-In 2014, his production Poriyaalan, dubbed as a sort of sibling toPolladhavan was released to critical appreciation.
+He wrote the dialogues of Naan Rajavaga Pogiren (2013), directed by newcomer Prithvi Rajkumar.
+In 2014, his production Poriyaalan, dubbed as a sort of sibling to Polladhavan, was released to critical appreciation.
 In 2015, the Children's film Kaaka Muttai (2015), directed by Manikandan and jointly produced by Dhanush's Wunderbar Films and Grassroot Film Company received critical acclaim from all around India and won the Best Children's Film Award at the 62nd National Film Awards.
-This film proved to be a breakthrough for actress Aishwarya Rajesh who later collaborated with Vetrimaaran in Vada Chennai.